nids0810/UI-Developer-Interview/Javascript/NodsJS.md

 # NodeJs #

+## Build first node.js project ##
 Prerequiste: Install **node.js** [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

-Create a new project folder **hello-world**
+1. Create a new project folder **hello-world**
 ```
 mkdir hello-world && cd hello-world
 ```

-Initiate a new Node application.
+2. Initiate a new Node application.
 Run this under the project folder
 ```
 npm init
 ```

-Go through all the steps mentioned.
+3. Go through all the steps mentioned.
 This should create a *package.json* file.
 The file should look like this.

 ```
 {